-✓ G1.
+G1.
 DEMONSTRATES THE EXPECTATIONS OF THE PROFESSION INCLUDING CODES OF ETHICS, PROFESSIONAL STANDARDS OF PRACTICE AND RELEVANT LAW AND POLICY.
-DN acts in an ethically questionably manner and does not follow federal and state laws and school policies.
+InTASC 9j, 90 DN acts in an ethically questionable manner and does not follow federal and state laws and school policies.
 DE inconsistently adheres to ethical codes of conduct and professional standards (attendance, dress, meets deadlines, confidentiality, etc.).
-ME consistently adheres to ethical codes of conduct and professional standards (attendance, dress, meets deadlines, confidentiality, etc.); EE ANDintentionally adheres to and can articulate federal and state laws, school policies and ethical guidelines.
+M E consistently adheres to ethical codes of conduct and professional standards (attendance, dress, meets deadlines, confidentiality, etc.); EE ANDintentionally adheres to and can articulate federal and state laws, school policies and ethical guidelines.

 - 1. Does the student teacher exhibit behaviors that interfere with student learning? - 2.
 Do the student teacher's professional behaviors actively enhance student learning and the performance of other professional responsibilities? - 3.
 Has the student teacher demonstrated ethical and confidential handling of his/her professional responsibilities? - 4.
-Can the student teacher identify specific situations that have called for special attention to confidentiality?
-How has he/she handled these situations? - 5.
+Can the student teacher identify specific situations that have called for special attention to confidentiality? - How have they handled these situations? - 5.
 Does the student teacher's dress distract students from learning? - 6.
 Is the student teacher's dress consistent with school division standards for teachers? - 7.
 Does the student teacher's dress allow for appropriate interaction with students? - 8.
 Does the student teacher demonstrate discretion regarding social media?

 G2.
 TAKES INITIATIVE TO GROW AND DEVELOP THROUGH INTERACTIONS THAT ENHANCE PRACTICE AND SUPPORT STUDENT LEARNING.
-DN infrequently participates in school-based learning experiences.
-DE takes ownership of professional growth by participating in school-based professional learning experiences;

-ME ANDpractices the new strategies learned to support student learning; EE AND actively seeks and engages in ongoing professional learning opportunities in order to meet professional goals in support of student learning.
+InTASC 9a, 9b, 9d, 9n, 10r DN infrequently participates in school-based learning experiences.
+DE takes ownership of professional growth by participating in school-based professional learning experiences; М E ANDpractices the new strategies learned to support student learning; EE ANDactively seeks and engages in ongoing professional learning opportunities in order to meet professional goals in support of student learning.